lostdecade/manor/_posts/2013-07-28-challenge-a-friend.md

 3. At the [Game Over screen](/media/images/posts/cryptRun/gameOver.jpg), copy the text in the "Challenge URL" input box.
 4. Send that URL to a friend via email, Twitter, or carrier pigeon.

-Your friend will play the **exact same dungeon you played**, and your two scores are compared at the end.
+Your friend will play the **exact same procedurally-generated dungeon you played**, and your two scores are compared at the end.
 Instant bragging rights!

 ## Video tutorial